cqframework/cql-exec-vsac/README.md

 ## Example

-The following is a simple example of setting up the VSAC Code Service, calling `ensureValueSetsinLibraryWithApiKey`, and passing the Code Service into the CQL Execution engine:
+The following is a simple example of setting up the VSAC Code Service, calling `ensureValueSetsInLibraryWithApiKey`, and passing the Code Service into the CQL Execution engine:

 ```js